TMisiukiewicz/discussions-and-proposals/proposals/0000-implement-config-plugins.md

 The very first step would be upstreaming non-Expo related code of `@expo/config-plugins` and `@expo/config-types` into React Native core as a separate package in monorepo.
 It contains all logic and helpers needed to modify native side of RN project easily from JS side.
 We'd handle discussions with Expo to coordinate what parts of config plugins can be safely upstreamed into core.
 It has to be done in a way where Expo would still able to extend it on their side with all the stuff related to Expo, like EAS Builds etc.

 Upstreaming it will unlock a few new paths that React Native could follow.
-First of all, and probably most important, it can change the way of generating native code.
+First of all, and probably most important, **it can change the way of generating native code**.
 It would become possible to add platform-specific folders like `android` and `ios` to `.gitignore` by default and keep them out of the repository unless it's needed (e.g. when it's not possible to do some native-side changes with using config plugins).
 These folders would be automatically (re)generated when running one of the following commands:
 - `run-ios`
 - `run-android`
 - `build-ios`